commonbaseapp/zodex/README.md

 - `transforms` - Map of name to `.transform()` functions
 - `preprocesses` - Map of name to `z.preprocess()` functions

+## Use of JSON References

+JSON references are used to represent local references.
+If you wish to use JSON references for remote references, you may do so, but you will need to use a library like [`json-refs`](https://github.com/whitlockjc/json-refs) (with `resolveRefs`) to first resolve such references and then supply the object to `dezerialize`.

+Like JSON Schema, the `$defs` property may be a reasonable top-level property to have reserved as storage for local, non-cyclic references, but again, you should use another library to first resolve them.

 ## Roadmap

 - custom error messages are not included